 A seaport since the Viking era, Yarmouth prospered greatly in the 19th-century shipbuilding boom, aided by the plentiful availability of local lumber and skilled labourers.
 Forming the westernmost extreme of Nova Scotia, the sprawling former residences of merchants and ship owners testify to the wealth accrued through trade with the Caribbean, South America, Europe and the Far East.
 Fine churches and sturdy Victorian warehouses also went up at this time and offer further glimpses into the past.

 The Bay of Fundy, marking the border between Nova Scotia and Brunswick, is known for the world’s highest tides.
 And, the power of the sea can be best felt on a tidal bore rafting trip, riding the crest of the white-tipped rapids as they reverse the flow of the rivers that feed the bay.
 At low tide, the waters retreat by up to three miles, exposing vast tracts of the ocean floor.
 At Joggins Fossil Cliffs, a UNESCO World Heritage Site, tidal erosion regularly reveals new evidence of life among ancestors of the dinosaurs, dating back 300 million years.
 For the wildlife of the present, some of the best whale watching tours can be enjoyed at Digby Neck and Brier Island from June to October.
-As well as the main attraction, you’re likely to encounter dolphins, seals, leatherback turtles and a variety of marine birds.
+As well as the main attraction, the majestic humpback whale, you’re likely to encounter dolphins, seals, leatherback turtles and a variety of marine birds.

 French Acadia’s administrative and military centre, established as Port Royal in 1605, was the first permanent European settlement in Canada.
 Today this quaint seaside town on the Bay of Fundy is a melting pot of Mi’kmaq, French and British (notably Scottish) heritage.
 At Fort Anne, Canada’s oldest national historic site, you can view the 17th-century Royal Charter that gave rise to Nova Scotia’s name and flag.
 There’s also a vibrant shopping, arts and culture scene, alongside lots of outdoor activities in the surrounding valley where you'll find several up-and-coming vineyards.